-- All students who major in HSCS programs of study must earn grades of "C" or better in all courses specified as University core courses major and cognate courses (thus, grades of "C-" or less are unacceptable). - In addition to earning grades of "C" or better in major courses, Dietetic majors must also earn grades of "C" or better in all required Mathematics, Science, and English courses. - Beginning Fall 2014, students entering the Dietetics program must have and maintain a minimum 3.0 G.P.A. by the end of their sophomore year.
+- All students who major in HSCS programs of study must earn grades of "C" or better in all courses specified as University core courses major and cognate courses (thus, grades of "C-" or less are unacceptable). - Completion of the Dietetics program with a baccalaureate degree requires successfully earning 125 semester hours, grades of "C" or better in required English and Mathematics courses. - Students must earn an overall GPA of 3.0 in all pre-requisite science programs.
+Additionally, grades of "B" or better must be earned in all major courses.